dhes/cqf-bcc/COLORECTALCANCERWALKTHROUGH.md

 * should-not-screen-ccs
     * Patient=Patient(id=should-not-screen-ccs)
     * Is Recommendation Applicable=false
-    * Get Card Summary=Patient has appropriate colorectal cancer screening
+    * Get Card Summary=Patient has appropriate Breast cancer screening
     * Rationale=most recent Colonoscopy performed on 2015-01-01
-    * Get Card Detail=Patient has appropriate colorectal cancer screening: most recent Colonoscopy performed on 2015-01-01.
+    * Get Card Detail=Patient has appropriate Breast cancer screening: most recent Colonoscopy performed on 2015-01-01.
     * Get Card Indicator=info
 * should-screen-ccs
     * Patient=Patient(id=should-screen-ccs)
     * Is Recommendation Applicable=true
-    * Get Card Summary=Recommend appropriate colorectal cancer screening
+    * Get Card Summary=Recommend appropriate Breast cancer screening
     * Rationale=most recent Colonoscopy performed on 2011-12-30
-    * Get Card Detail=Patient meets the inclusion criteria for appropriate colorectal cancer screening, but has most recent Colonoscopy performed on 2011-12-30.
+    * Get Card Detail=Patient meets the inclusion criteria for appropriate Breast cancer screening, but has most recent Colonoscopy performed on 2011-12-30.
     * Get Card Indicator=warning

 > NOTE: The execution output includes several warnings from the terminology provider indicating that there is no expansion element so the provider is using a naive expansion, as well as some warnings about not being able to parse resources.
 These are expected in this configuration.